RIYA45088/M2-EmbSys/Project/2_Architecture/Structural Diagram/Readme.md

 # Blower Motor
 The blower motor turns the blower fan, sending the air through your air ducts and into the car .

+# Hot Water Valve
+ It Desires water temperature and then the valve mixes hot water from your tank with regular cold water until it gives you the temperature you want.

+ # Cabin Air Filter
+ An air cabin filter is an important component in any vehicle's heating System.
+It helps protect the passengers from contaminants in the air they breathe.